What Is Cheek Implant?

 - Do not start any medicine during the healing process without consulting your surgeon.

 - Shield your face before stepping out in the sun.

 - A positive mental attitude is a must for fast recovery.

 The outcome of implant surgery is noticeable immediately.
 But, there may be some visible swelling, discoloration, discomfort and numbness along with the optimum result that may take several months to go.
 Facial movements too may be restricted or impaired temporarily.
 The recovery time varies according to the selected procedure and on whether the cheek implant was conducted alone or in conjugation with other cosmetic procedures.
 If only cheek implant is done, your cheek area may feel tight.
 If the oral incision is done, upper lip may feel numb.

 It may take about two weeks for the bruises and swelling to resolve.
 In some cases, swelling may persist for more than six weeks, and medicines are given to speed resolution.

 In oral incision, no scarring is there.
-In the case, the implant is made via eyelids slight scarring is present under the margin of an eyelash that is hardly noticeable.
+In case, the implant is inserted via eyelids slight scarring is present under the margin of an eyelash that is hardly noticeable.

 In 7-10 days after a cheek implant, patient may return to work.
 Infection is rare, but if infection happens, it is treated with antibiotics.